AndreaCanevaro/my-cv/README.md

-<h1 align="center">Welcome to mi-curriculum-vitae 👋</h1>
+<h1 align="center">Welcome to my curriculum 👋</h1>

-> Landing page about my cv with HTML and CSS in Netifly
+> Landing page about my cv with HTML and CSS in Netlify

 ### 🏠 [Homepage](https://andreacanevaroporfolio.netlify.app/)